jekewa/wordle/README.md

 flask
 ```

-Optionally, we can add the paramet erot filter the misplaced letters.
+Optionally, we can add the parameter to filter the misplaced letters.
 This will remove words with those letters in the wrong spot.
 Because of the way the regular expressions work, we want to call out each separately.